Become a changemaker for sustainability

 How do you deal with the Covid-19 restrictions?

-We will work hard to make sure you have an amazing semester with rootlinks and are able to build strong connections to your fellow rootlinkers, even over Zoom - think a goodie bag, food and drinks delivered to your house during the kick-off weekend!
-For the moment, we are planning to run the programme virtually.
-If the Covid-19 situation eases up towards the end of the semester, we will adopt accordingly.
+We will work hard to make sure you have an amazing semester with rootlinks and are able to build strong connections to your fellow rootlinkers!
+For the moment, we are planning to run the programme in-person.
+You will need a valid COVID certificate during the whole duration of the programme.

 What happens after the rootlinks programme?

-When you have completed the rootlinks Learning Journey in the end of June, we hope that you will have gained skills and experiences that help you on your further journey to advance sustainability!
-If you wish to stay with rootlinks, you can become part of the organising team that improves the Learning Journey and defines new sustainability Challenges for the next generation of rootlinkers in the autumn semester.
+When you have completed the rootlinks Learning Journey, we hope that you will have gained skills and experiences that help you on your further journey to advance sustainability!
+If you wish to stay with rootlinks, you can become part of the organising team that improves the Learning Journey and defines new sustainability Challenges for the next generation of rootlinkers.

 Do I need to know German to participate?